xnlogic/xn.clj/README.md

 The extract function

 1. :reader - (csv, json-file, json-lines, or a custom function that returns a collection of "raw" data records).
+1. :pre - A vector of functions that are composed in order, to operate on the raw file
 1. :rows - If the data is in a flat format like CSV.
 Specify field names for each column.
-1. :pre-filters - not implemented
-1. :pre-mappings - not implemented
+1. :fields - Rename fields, remove them or copy them into multiple columns or set them up to merge multiple columns into one.
 1. :clean - Specify functions that will be used to clean any columns of raw data
-1. :fields - Rename fields, remove them or copy them into multiple columns or set them up to merge multiple columns into one.
 1. :merge-rules - Define the rules for merging data into a given field.
 1. :post-merge - Specify functions to clean any columns of data after the merge and copy operations have happened
 1. :mappings - Do any transformations necessary here in the context of a full resulting record